STORMWATER SOLUTIONS

 Stormwater pollution is the greatest threat to a clean Charles.

-In our highly urbanized watershed, every rainstorm washes all the gasoline, trash, oil, pet waste, and more from our roads, parking lots, and roofs straight into the Charles, untreated.
+In our highly urbanized watershed, every rainstorm washes gasoline, trash, pet waste, organic debris, and more straight from our roads, parking lots, and roofs into the Charles River.

 What we’re doing: